mvolkmann/context-easy/README.md

 - `context.pop(path)`\
   This replaces the array at the given path with a new array.
   The new array is the old array with the last element removed.
+  The returned promise resolves to the previous last element.

 - `context.push(path, newValue1, newValue2, ...)`\
   This replaces the array at the given path with a new array.